Archive for 'Social Impact Measurement'

 Posted on 04.
 Nov, 2009 by Andrew.

-Nonprofit performance measurement (also known by the names evaluation, metrics, outcomes, and logic models, among others) seems to be on the tip of everyone’s tongues these days.
 The ‘measurement movement’ is not new – some might say it started well over a decade ago when the logic model came into fashion.
-What’s new today is [...]
+What’s new today is that [...]

 Continue Reading